-The data reduction will be using the VDFS, operated by the VDFS team, and augmented by individuals from VMC science team, especially for product definition and product Quality Control (QC).
-The VDFS is a collaboration between the UK Wide Field Astronomy Units at Edinburgh (WFAU) and Cambridge (CASU) coordinated by the VISTA PI (QMUL) and funded for VISTA by PPARC.
-We divide the plan into two distinct but intimately related parts: pipeline processing and science archiving.
+The data reduction will be using the VISTA Data Flow System (VDFS), operated by the VDFS team, and augmented by individuals from the VMC team, especially for Product Definition (PD) and Quality Control (QC).
+The VDFS is a collaboration between the UK Wide Field Astronomy Units at Edinburgh (WFAU) and Cambridge (CASU) coordinated by the VISTA PI (QMUL) and funded for VISTA by STFC (former PPARC).

+4.1 CASU: pipeline processing

 CASU is responsible for the VDFS pipeline processing component which has been designed for VISTA.
 It has been scientifically verified by processing wide-field mosaic imaging data from WFCAM@UKIRT and is now routinely used to process up to 250GB/night of data.
 The pipeline is a modular design allowing straightforward addition or removal of processing stages and will have been tested on a range of input VISTA datasets.

 The standard processing is on a night-by-night basis with data products defined by the overall OB structure.
-Those important for the VMC survey are: - non-linearity, dark, flat, fringe, cross-talk and systemic noise correction; - sky subtraction (tracking and homogenisation during image stacking and mosaicing, the latter to remove unexpected 2D systematic effects from imperfect multi-sector operation of detectors; - assess and delay with image persistence from preceding exposures if necessary; - combination of dithered images and of tile pattern; - point source extraction; - astrometric and photometric calibration (the latter put in an internally uniform system as well as in an optimised system obtained by monitoring suitable pre-selected standard areas covering the specific VMC survey area); - shape and data quality information; - bad pixel handling, propagation of error arrays and effective exposure times by use of confidence maps; - realistic errors on selected derived parameters for images and catalogues; - nightly extinction measurements in relevant passbands; - pipeline software version control.
+Those important for the VMC survey are: - non-linearity, dark, flat, fringe, cross-talk and systemic noise correction; - sky subtraction (tracking and homogenisation during image stacking and mosaicing, the latter to remove unexpected 2D systematic effects from imperfect multi-sector operation of detectors; - assess and delay with image persistence from preceding exposures if necessary; - combination of dithered images and of tile pattern; - point source extraction; - astrometric and photometric calibration (the latter put in an internally uniform system as well as in an optimised system obtained by monitoring suitable pre-selected standard areas covering the specific VMC survey area); - shape and data quality information; - bad pixel handling, propagation of error arrays and effective exposure times by use of confidence maps; - realistic errors on selected derived parameters for images and catalogues; - nightly extinction measurements in relevant pass bands; - pipeline software version control.
 The processing history just described is recorded directly in FITS headers.
 Figure 1 shows the flow chart of pipeline operations.